 All coursework in the program of study must either be completed or in progress before the final oral examination can be scheduled.

 Note: The request for final oral examination must be submitted a minimum of 3 weeks prior to the final oral examination through the Graduate College website.
-Once you have confirmed a date and time for your final examination with your committee, contact the graduate support specialist to reserve a room for the oral; the graduate support specialist will submit the online request for final oral examination to the Graduate College.
+Once you have confirmed a date and time for your final examination with your committee, contact the graduate support specialist to reserve a room for the oral and then submit online the final oral examination request form to the Graduate College.
 Also, please let the graduate support specialist know if you have a committee member who intends to participate in the exam from a distance.

 Coursework only programs